Skip to content

 The retail market is extremely competitive and one of the most strategic advantages retailers and suppliers can have is actionable data.

-For data to be actionable, products need to be classified down to a granular level – meaning that the deeper products are classified, (according to the CDT) the better categories can be analysed.
+For data to be actionable, products need to be classified down to a granular level – meaning that the deeper products are classified, (according to the CDT) the better categories can be analyzed.

-If these classifications were absent, then your ability to analyse to this granular level would also be absent.
+If these classifications were absent, then your ability to analyze to this granular level would also be absent.

 2. Efficient assortment planning

 Successful category management can't be achieved without assortment planning at the core of the category manager's strategy.
-A store is always judged by customers based on the products which are merchandised on shelves.
+A store is always judged by customers based on the products that are merchandised on shelves.

 Before any assortment planning can take place, however, you need to define your CDT and give each product a classification or a place within the CDT.